fasrc/helmod/doc/README.md

-The following are instructions for day-to-day operations with fasrcsw.
+This document has instructions for day-to-day operations with fasrcsw.
+Some other documentation of interest:

-* See [the main README](../README.md) for a general introduction to fasrcsw.
+* [../README.md](../README.md) for a general introduction to fasrcsw
-* See [the INSTALL documentation](INSTALL.md) for initial installation and setup.
-In particular, if you're joining an already functional environment, see [this section](INSTALL.md#have-each-contributor-setup-a-development-repo-clone) for personal initial setup.
+* [INSTALL.md](INSTALL.md) for initial installation and setup

 ---